AbstractEmbedded/FFTMetal/README.md

 This project demonstrates:

---iOS Live Camera Capture and Texture Caching for use in a GPU context --A 2D Tukey Cooley FFT implemented as an image filter using Metal GPGPU Processing Pipeline --Quad based video texture rendering in a Metal Vertex/Fragment Rendering Pipeline
+--iOS Live Camera Capture and Texture Caching for use in a GPU context<br/>
+--A 2D Tukey Cooley FFT implemented as an image filter using Metal GPGPU Processing Pipeline<br/>
+--Quad based video texture rendering in a Metal Vertex/Fragment Rendering Pipeline<br/>